pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--VZ700.md

 # Emulator

-At present Mame is the only emulator that supports the VZ700.
+At present Mame is the only emulator that supports the VZ70 (tested with Mame 0.194)

 # Features